Haitian deportation in the United States: Criminal deportation, 2010-2015

 Between 2010 and 2015, the five years after the earthquake, deportations to Haiti on criminal offenses began.
 Over 1,500 men and women were deported to Haiti due to a criminal history.
 Within the first year after the 2010 Haiti earthquake, criminal deportations to Haiti began.
 Many of those deported were lawful permanent residents who had lived in the United States for years, leaving behind family members and children.
 Some later died.
 In response, the United States halted deportations but then began again after two months.

-Resumption of removals to Haiti after the earthquake
+Removals of undocumented Haitians, 2016-18

 In 2016, six years after the earthquake, the United States began removing undocumented Haitians unprotected by TPS (temporary protected status), and deported them back to Haiti.
 About 600 Haitians were deported in 2016.
 In 2017, efforts to end TPS by the national government and the Trump administration began and about 5,500 Haitian refugees were deported.
 In November 2018, the Trump administration announced that the temporary protection status program would be ending for the approximate 60,000 Haitians that were currently protected by this status and had not yet gained residency.
 The United States Immigration and Customs Enforcement (ICE) began to detain thousands of Haitians and deport them to Haiti.